 Jim had a big heart, full of love and pride for his wife, son, grandsons and great-grandchildren.
 It was very important to him to be there for his parents and aunts when they required support in later years.
 He was a man of great humor and unbelievable energy.

-Jim was employed by the Mifflin County School District as a music teacher for over 30 years.
+Jim was employed by the Mifflin County School District as a music teacher for more than 30 years.
 He spent most of his career as a choral director at Chief Logan High School, and the last few years that he taught were at Strodes Mills Elementary School.
-He was the director of music at First United Methodist Church in Lewistown, for over 30 years.
-He directed the Sanctuary Choir and Bell Choir.
-He also scheduled and accompanied soloist for the church.
+He was the director of music at First United Methodist Church in Lewistown, for more than 30 years.
+He directed the sanctuary choir and bell choir.
+He also scheduled and accompanied soloists for the church.
 Jim gave private piano lessons.
-He directed the Madrigal Singers (an adult group) during the early 1970’s.
+He directed the Madrigal Singers (an adult group) during the early 1970s.

 Jim was a member of Phi Delta Kappa at Penn State University, and he was a lifetime member of the Penn State Alumni Association.
-He was a member of the Pennsylvania Music Educators Association (PMEA), the Pennsylvania Association of School Retirees (PASR), the Stone Arch Players, the Upper Room Sunday School Class at First United Methodist Church, and the YMCA in Burnham.
-He was a patron of the Mifflin-Juniata Community Concert Association.
+He was a member of the Pennsylvania Music Educators Association, the Pennsylvania Association of School Retirees, the Stone Arch Players, the Upper Room Sunday school class at First United Methodist Church and the YMCA in Burnham.
+He was a patron of the Mifflin- Juniata Community Concert Association.
 Jim was a certified PADI open water diver and enjoyed boating with friends and family.

 Jim dearly loved his dogs and was an enthusiastic and accomplished cook.
 He made the world’s best spaghetti sauce!

-Arrangements are under the care of The Barr Funeral Home Inc. and Crematory, 120 Logan Street, Lewistown.
+Arrangements are under the care of The King-Barr Funeral Home LLC, 120 Logan St., Lewistown.

-In lieu of flowers, memorial contributions may be made to the Alzheimer’s Association: 225 North Michigan Ave., Floor 17, Chicago, Illinois 60601 or online at www.alz.org, or to Valley View Retirement Community 4702 E. Main Street, Belleville PA 17004 or online at www.vvrconline.org where Jim received outstanding, loving, and compassionate care and was always treated with respect and dignity.
+In lieu of flowers, memorial contributions may be made to the Alzheimer’s Association: 225 North Michigan Ave., Floor 17, Chicago, Illinois 60601 or online at www.alz.org, or to Valley View Retirement Community, where Jim received outstanding, loving, and compassionate care and was always treated with respect and dignity, at 4702 E. Main St., Belleville PA 17004 or online at www.vvrconline.org.

-Online condolences can shared with the family at www.barrfh.com.
+Online condolences can shared with the family at www.kingbarrfuneralhome .com.